 This Shakespearean-inspired town looks after hikers, cyclists, and climbers who plan to venture into Egmont National Park/Te Papakura o Taranaki.
-Taranaki Maunga is right next door.
+Taranaki Maunga (mountain) is right next door.

 Nearly all the streets in Stratford are named after Shakespearean characters.
 It’s pretty easy to guess why - Stratford-in-Taranaki was named to honour Shakespeare’s birthplace, Stratford-upon-Avon.